camj2/void/README.md

 #### Firewall

-Flush the firewall ruleset if printer network discovery is not working:
+Flush the ruleset if printer network discovery is not working:

 ```
 nft flush ruleset